Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 }
 {{< /highlight >}}

 I know too little about the Swift compiler to know if this is feasible at all.
-I would assume that the relative cost of implementing this is pretty large, compared to the benefits it would provide to a very small part of the average Swift codebase.
+I would assume that the relative cost of implementing this is huge, compared to the benefits it would provide to a very small part of the average Swift codebase.

-However, according to this [Stack Overflow answer](http://stackoverflow.com/questions/28124684/swift-check-if-generic-type-conforms-to-protocol) by [David Smith](https://twitter.com/Catfish_Man) Swift currently checks generic constraints at run time (unless the compiler generates specialized copies of a function for performance optimizations), so it seems like the idea of dynamically created constrained metatypes could, at least in theory, be possible.
+However, according to this [Stack Overflow answer](http://stackoverflow.com/questions/28124684/swift-check-if-generic-type-conforms-to-protocol) by [David Smith](https://twitter.com/Catfish_Man), Swift currently checks generic constraints at run time (unless the compiler generates specialized copies of a function for performance optimizations).
+This means the information about generic constraints is still available at run time and, at least in theory, the idea of dynamically created constrained metatypes might be possible.

-For now it is helpful to understand this limitation, to perform as much type checking as possible during compile time and to be aware of the possible workarounds for the worst case.
+For now it is helpful to understand the limitations of mixing static and dynamic type checking and to be aware of the possible workarounds.

 I cannot finish this post without a fabulous quote from [@AirspeedSwift](https://twitter.com/AirspeedSwift):